Vitamin B12 Guide 2026: Which Form & Dose You Need

 B12 is found almost exclusively in animal products — meat, fish, eggs, dairy.
 Your body stores several years’ worth in the liver, which is why deficiency develops slowly and sneaks up on people.
 But certain groups are at dramatically higher risk:

 - Adults over 50.
 Between 10–30% of older adults develop atrophic gastritis, a condition where the stomach lining thins and produces less hydrochloric acid and intrinsic factor — the protein required to absorb B12 from food.
-You can eat all the steak you want, but if your intrinsic factor is depleted, that B12 isn’t getting into your bloodstream.
 The Institute of Medicine specifically recommends that adults over 50 get their B12 from supplements or fortified foods for this reason.
+Strong evidence

 - Metformin users.
-Metformin, the most widely prescribed type 2 diabetes drug (and increasingly popular in longevity circles), reduces B12 absorption by up to 30%.
-A 2010 randomized controlled trial published in the British Medical Journal (de Jager et al.) found that long-term metformin use was associated with a 19% increase in B12 deficiency risk.
-If you’re taking metformin, B12 monitoring should be routine.
+Metformin reduces B12 absorption by up to 30%.
+A 2010 RCT published in the British Medical Journal (de Jager et al.) found that long-term metformin use was associated with a 19% increase in B12 deficiency risk.

 - People on proton pump inhibitors (PPIs).
-Omeprazole, pantoprazole, and similar acid-suppressing medications reduce the stomach acid needed to liberate B12 from food proteins.
 A 2013 study in JAMA (Lam et al.) found that 2+ years of PPI use increased B12 deficiency risk by 65%.
-If you’ve been on a PPI for reflux or GERD for more than a year, get your levels checked.
+Strong evidence

 - People with GI conditions.
 Crohn’s disease (especially ileal), celiac disease, and anyone who has had gastric bypass surgery may have significantly impaired B12 absorption regardless of dietary intake.